AljanScholtens/aljanscholtens.nl/content/_index.md

 thumbnail: "" # Not required

 header: true # true is a large header, false is no header
-header_studio: true # Not required
+header_studio: false # Not required
 header_title_gradient: false # Not required
 ---